 Close

-Insurance Help and referrals
+Insurance Help and Referrals

-Oragami bird with Health Away From Home graphicIf you are a student currently enrolled at SDSU, a variety of services are available to you at Student Health Services.
+If you are a student currently enrolled at SDSU, a variety of services are available to you at Student Health Services.

-To make an appointment at SDSU Student Health Services or to understand out-of-pocket pricing for Specialty or Augmented Services offered to students on campus, call 619-594-4325.
+Augmented Services (vaccinations, medications, and lab tests) and Specialty Care (orthopedic clinic) may have additional out-of-pocket charges.
+To make an appointment at SDSU Student Health Services or to understand out-of-pocket pricing for Specialty or Augmented Services, please call 619-594-4325.

-Using Your Health Care Coverage Off Campus
+Using Your Health Care Coverage Off-Campus

 Step 1: Identify Your Health Insurance Plan

 Locate the phone number for your health insurance as well as your member ID number.
-You can find this information on the back your insurance card.
+You can find this information on the back of your insurance card.
 Some insurance cards provide a website where you can create an account, look for healthcare providers, and find your specific healthcare costs and benefits.

 Step 2: Contact Your Health Insurance Carrier